Franklin-Graham/Magento-Guide/Measure Creations/Past Purchase.md

 [[Past purchase Explanation]]:
-How to Create a Past Purchase measure:
+How to Create a Past Purchase product:

  CATALOG -> Products (create a new Virtual product)
 	 ![[Screenshot 2025-01-22 193419.png]]